November 16, 2021

 (c) 11/16/2021

-When the quarantine hit, who knew, left to my own devices
+When the quarantine hit, who knew,

-I’d eat pecan ice cream and binge murder shows every day?
+and binge murder shows every day?

-or thinking beyond polarizing news and self-recrimination.
+or thinking beyond the polarizing news.

-Who’s masking, who’s dying, where is the air better or worse?
+Who’s masking, who’s dying, where is the air

 I’d lay knotted on the love seat wondering